yuchien704/Data_and_Code_GPMMCM/README.md

 # GPMMCM

-## Supplementary Material for "Gaussian parsimonious mixture models with censored and missing values" by Wan-Lun Wang, Victor H. Lachos, Yu-Chien Chen, and Tsung-I Lin
+## Supplementary Material for "Flexible clustering via Gaussian parsimonious mixture models with censored and missing values" by Wan-Lun Wang, Victor H. Lachos, Yu-Chien Chen, and Tsung-I Lin

 ### Author responsible for the code
 For questions, comments or remarks about the code please contact responsible author, Tsung-I Lin (tilin@nchu.edu.tw).